Parallel Python#

 In batch job scripts it is important to set correctly:

-• cpus-per-task - How many cores to reserver?
-Depending on needs, 1-n. n depends on number of available CPUs per node.
+• cpus-per-task - How many cores to reserve?
+Depending on the task, something between 1 and the total number of available CPUs per node.

 #SBATCH --nodes=1